So, what is Q-Commerce?

 Your sister realizes at midnight she’s run out of diapers.
 She wakes her husband who is more pissed than worrying about his son pissing on the bed.
 Your sister wishes she had a better husband who got her things at odd hours.

 Help is on the way for your family.
 And quick too.
 Welcome to Q-commerce – the next dimension of e-commerce.
 As the name suggests, it’s all about speed.
-Q-commerce means consumers can expect delivery less than an hour of placing an order.
+Quick commerce meaning q-commerce lets consumers expect delivery less than an hour of placing an order.
 In a way of speaking, Q-commerce is e-commerce that’s arrived quicker!

 It combines the merits of traditional e-commerce with innovations in last-mile delivery.
 It builds on the omnipresence of the internet to deliver products in a jiffy.
 The speed of delivery is the key.

 This may seem like a ridiculously impossible timeline but Q-commerce is more about small orders, rather than the wide assortment offered by retailers.
 Redseer consulting estimates the Indian market opportunity of qcommerce to be $ 0.3 billion in terms of overall GMV.
 This is expected to reach $ 5 billion by 2025.
 Quick growth, so to speak!

 Changing consumer dynamics, altering social and cultural realities coupled with a fast-changing, rapidly-moving world have all conspired to create this perfect storm.
 People today are time-starved.
 They are unplanned compared to their parents, are more value-seeking, have more disposable income and are in the mood to spend it too.
 Importantly, they belong to an increasing breed called I-want-it-now generation, who can’t wait, don’t want to wait and wonder why anyone should ever keep them waiting.